cabforum/servercert/docs/BR.md

 * CAA checking is optional for certificates for which a Certificate Transparency Precertificate (see [Section 7.1.2.9](#7129-precertificate-profile)) was created and logged in at least two public logs, and for which CAA was checked at time of Precertificate issuance.
 * CAA checking is optional for certificates issued by a Technically Constrained Subordinate CA Certificate as set out in [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile) or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.

 CAs MUST perform DNSSEC validation to the ICANN DNSSEC root trust anchor when querying for and processing CAA records.

-If a CAA record does not exist or is not covered by DNSSEC in a signed zone, CAs MUST:
+If DNSSEC validation is successful and a CAA record does not exist in a DNSSEC-signed zone, CAs MUST verify that the associated NSEC or NSEC3 signed record(s) do not have CAA included in the list of types bitmap.

-  1. validate the associated NSEC or NSEC3 record as having a DNSSEC validation chain to the ICANN DNSSEC root trust anchor; and
+If the zone associated with a queried domain is not DNSSEC-signed and does not contain a CAA record, CAs MUST use NSEC and/or NSEC3 signed records to verify that the queried domain does not have a valid DNSSEC signature chain back to the ICANN DNSSEC root trust anchor.
-  2. verify that the DNSSEC-signed zone does not include the CAA record's name.

-CAs MAY treat a record lookup failure as permission to issue if:

-* the failure is outside the CA's infrastructure; and
-* the lookup has been retried at least once; and
-* the domain's zone does not have a DNSSEC validation chain to the ICANN root.

 CAs MUST NOT treat a DNSSEC validation chain which does not validate properly as permission to issue; failed validation MUST be treated as if a CAA record forbidding issuance exists.